 The lighting you chose needs to support the type of atmosphere you are creating.

-- Calming light projector – Projects LED lights on the ceiling that creates a soothing water effect.
-This is great for helping with relaxation and it can also play music.
+- Galaxy Light Projector — Projects LED lights on the ceiling that create a soothing galaxy effect.
+This is great for helping with relaxation, and it’s equipped with Google Home and Amazon Alexa, so it’s voice-activated and can play music.

 Sensory Room Equipment & Furniture

-Of course, the equipment is the heart of the room.
+The sensory equipment or furniture is the heart of the room.
 You want to choose equipment that is durable and supports your child’s unique sensory needs.

 What’s the goal of your sensory room?
 Calming?
 Active?
 Both?